-Systems & Tools That Can Help You Maximize Recurring Revenue Opportunities
+Systems & Tools That Can Help You Maximize Recurring Revenue Opportunities and Comprehensive Security Management

 Once you decide to pursue recurring contract services, optimization and enablement become the key to success.

-The tools that you use will determine how your service team interacts with customers, what options are available to manage inbound requests, and how they can maximize the value of that experience.
+The tools you use will determine how your service team interacts with customers, what options are available to manage inbound requests, and how they can maximize the value of that experience.

-Field Ticketing Systems
+Field Ticketing Systems with Advanced Security Features

-In order to provide service and support, you’ll need a field ticketing system that customers can use to submit tickets and relevant information to your team.
+To provide service and support, you’ll need a field ticketing system that customers can use to submit tickets and relevant information to your team.

 The best ticketing system also becomes a record of work that both integrators and customers can use to verify that service has been completed and that all parties have approved the outcome.

-ERP & CRM Systems
+ERP & CRM Systems with Comprehensive Security Management

 They’re essential for keeping track of accounts where multiple points of contact are required during general system maintenance, and they allow service teams to gather a more holistic view of an organization and its needs.

-Asset Management Tools
+Asset Management Tools and Vulnerabilities Assessment

 One of the most frustrating aspects that integrators and end-users deal with is the overwhelming amount of information that needs to be tracked and updated while maintaining modern security infrastructure.